Big Brother 22 (American season): Safety Suite

 In the second episode, the Safety Suite twist was introduced.
-For each of the first three weeks, HouseGuests could opt to compete in a Safety Suite competition to earn immunity as well as immunity for one other player.
-Each HouseGuest could only compete in one of the three Safety Competitions by scanning the VIP Pass that was given to them on Week 1.
+For each of the first three weeks, HouseGuests could opt to compete in a competition to earn immunity as well as immunity for one other player.
+Each HouseGuest could only compete in one of the three safety competitions by scanning the VIP Pass that was given to them on week 1.
 Once the Suite was activated, those who wanted to participate would have one hour to scan in.
 The players who chose to participate were revealed to all the remaining HouseGuests.
-The player who won the Safety Suite competition would be safe for the week and would have to choose a +1 to be safe along with them, however the +1 would have to accept a unique punishment for the week in addition to the immunity.
+The player who won the Safety Suite competition would be safe for the week and would have to choose a +1 to be safe along with them.
+However, the +1 would have to accept a unique punishment for the week in addition to immunity.

 BB Basement

 During episode 13, Julie revealed a new room in the house called the BB Basement.
 In this room, a competition would take place that would award three game-changing powers to HouseGuests.